kalimatas/kalimatas.github.com/_posts/2012-12-17-thinking-is-a-drug.markdown

 hhlink: http://news.ycombinator.com/item?id=4933306
 ---

-> Thinking is the hardest work there is, which is the probable reason why so few engage in it.
-Henry Ford
+> “Thinking is the hardest work there is, which is the probable reason why so few engage in it.”
+>
+> Henry Ford

 When someone mentions addiction there is always something negative about it.
 But I think not every kind of addiction deserve to be censured, moreover possessing some particular psychological addiction is almost necessary for a programmer.
 I'm talking about **thinking**.